alpcgn/CourseSelectionBot/README.md

 # CourseSelectionBot
-- Atılım University automatic course selection bot.
+- The Atılım University course selection bot checks the page every 10 seconds and adds each course to the cart at 0.2 seconds per course.
+If a course fails, it skips to the next one and retries the failed course in the next cycle until manually stopped.
 - For now, it doesn’t work with elective courses.

 ## 📋 Prerequisites